updated

 Help

-It's all about the birds and the orchard.
-The aviary is divided into two compartments, one of which is inhabited by lovebirds and the other by parrotlets.
-The birds must be given fresh water, grain and vegetables every day.
-In each compartment there is a small fountain that must be kept clean, the water must be refilled daily and should be changed once a week.
-There is straw on the floor, which makes cleaning the aviary much easier – about every two weeks it is thrown away, swept and fresh straw laid out.
-Vitamins are regularly added to the water and every now and then, when the birds break something on their toys, these have to be replaced.
-And that's practically all.
-A daily ritual involves scattering seeds about an hour before dusk.
-The birds will then come and perch in your palm or on your shoulder to take the seeds directly from your hand.
+The aviary is divided into two compartments: one is home to lovebirds, and the other to parrotlets.
+Each day, they need fresh water, grain, and vegetables.
+There is a small fountain in each compartment that must be kept clean; the water needs to be refilled daily and changed weekly.
+The floor is covered with straw, making cleaning the aviary easier.
+Approximately every two weeks, we discard the old straw, sweep the floor, and lay down fresh straw.
+Vitamins are regularly added to the birds’ water, and when they break any of their toys, they need to be replaced.
+A daily ritual includes scattering seeds about an hour before dusk, allowing the birds to perch on your palm or shoulder so they can take the seeds directly from your hand.

 • Languages